 Become a Trades Instructor

 You have extensive training in the world of trade and industry that you can use to teach local high school students.
 Build on your work experience and qualifications through our trades and industry educator program from A&M-Commerce.
-In under two years, you will be prepared to educate high school students from grades six through twelve in carpentry, automotive technology, cosmetology and masonry.
-Begin your new career in teaching today!
+In under two years, you can be prepared to educate high school students from grades 6 through 12 in carpentry, automotive technology, cosmetology and masonry.
+Begin your new teaching career today!

 No foreign language credits required